felipequecole/k3d-istio-local/README.md

 ## How to install

-Run `sudo ./boot-mesh.sh`, that will create a k3d cluster with 2 nodes, install istio and setup a local gateway (mapping cluster port 80 to localhost 8080 and 443 to 8443)
+Run `sudo ./boot-mesh.sh`, that will create a k3d cluster with 2 nodes, install istio and setup a local gateway (mapping cluster port 80 to localhost 8080)
 It will also create a local registry, that you can use to push your images

 ```